Reporting and Writing Basics

 The update series or "trunk" story format is designed to allow the reporter and editor to add information and analysis incrementally as the news breaks.
 Short, quick updates help meet the readers needs.
 Adding another 100 words or 10 lines to an update1 for an update2 and moving it quickly is more helpful on breaking news than waiting for a full write through.
 Editing desks should try to fix and move problematic early updates quickly by cutting the story and then asking the reporter for a better version for the next update.

 ALL OTHER STORIES: While we are not constrained by space like newspapers, readers prefer short, easy-to-read stories and analyses, so newspaper story length guidelines are still useful.
 Most stories in newspapers are between 300 and 800 words (30 to 80 lines in Lynx Editor) and most Reuters stories should be about the same.
-Desks will be tough on overwritten copy.
+Desks are encouraged to cut overwritten copy.
 If a story cannot be cut easily because it is poorly structured, it may be sent back for a rewrite.
 This will delay publication.